vbotka/ansible-config-light/docs/source/guide.rst

 The most convenient way how to install an Ansible role is to use Ansible Galaxy CLI ``ansible-galaxy``.
 The utility comes with the standard Ansible package and provides the user with a simple interface to the Ansible Galaxy's services.
-For example take a look at the current status of the role ::
+For example, take a look at the current status of the role ::

     shell> ansible-galaxy info vbotka.config_light